-Climate Change projections and observed trends indicate continuous increase in Earth's temperature, resulting in altered rainfall patterns, increased sea levels, modified groundwater levels and soil moisture, and other significant impacts that affect water resources management.
-Warmer global conditions are likely to persist beyond 2100.
-Accordingly, it is important to assess how the impacts of climate change, especially sea level rise, affects everglades restoration projects in CERP.
-Additionally, adaptation strategies that can be integrated with CERP goals of restoring a healthy Everglades ecosystem and sustaining its unique plant and wildlife diversity must be explored.
-Measuring restoration success needs to incorporate climate change considerations and the associated benefits of the results being achieved through restoration.
-Among such benefits, increased stage and hydroperiod associated with CERP serve to deter or slow down saltwater intrusion and promote more sustainable aquifer recharge rates.
+Climate Change projections and observed trends indicate an increase in the Earth's temperature, contributing to altered rainfall patterns, increased sea levels, modified groundwater levels and soil moisture, and other significant impacts that affect water resources management.
+Warmer global conditions may persist beyond 2100.
+Accordingly, it is important to assess how the impacts of climate change, including sea level change, may affect everglades restoration projects in CERP.
+Additionally, adaptation strategies that can be integrated with CERP goals of restoring a healthy Everglades ecosystem and sustaining its unique plant and wildlife diversity should be explored.
+Restoration success should incorporate the full range of climate change considerations and the associated benefits of the results being achieved through restoration.
+Among such benefits, increased stage and hydroperiod associated with CERP may also serve to deter or slow down sea level change-driven saltwater intrusion and promote more sustainable aquifer recharge rates.
 Improved timing and quantity of flows from CERP results in healthier estuaries and bays, and reduced marsh dry outs.
-Restoration efforts also contribute to the establishment of a more stable coastline, through enhancing soil build up, combating peat soil collapse, and reducing nutrient releases.
-In addition, CERP water storage projects increase the ability to better manage extreme weather events, while protecting communities and the environment.
+Restoration efforts also contribute to the establishment of a more stable coastline, through enhancement of nearshore submerged and emergent vegetation, combating soil oxidation and peat soil collapse, and reducing nutrient releases.
+In addition, CERP water storage projects increase the ability to better manage extreme rainfall and other weather events, thereby reducing risk to communities and the environment.

 Obeysekera et al. (2014) predicted the responses of the Everglades to climate change impacts and evaluated the resilience and robustness of greater Everglades restoration plans under future climate change and sea level rise.
-Assuming a future scenario with 18 inches of sea level rise, 1.5° Celsius temperature increase, and plus and minus 10% change in average rainfall, the results indicate significant changes in water budgets, ecosystem performance, wetlands habitats and coastal marshes, water supply demands and availability, groundwater levels and flood protection.
-In order to define more accurate future scenarios, the study recommends the continuous analysis of climate model data, and regional and local downscaling products, with focus on seasonality and extremes, given the uncertainties still resulting from predicting extreme magnitudes and frequencies, and the associated impacts to water resources and the ecosystems in the region.
+Assuming a future scenario with 18 inches of sea level rise, 1.5° Celsius temperature increase, and plus and minus 10% change in average rainfall, the study predicts significant changes in water budgets, ecosystem performance, wetlands habitats and coastal marshes, water supply demands and availability, groundwater levels and flood protection.
+In order to define more accurate future scenarios, the study recommends the continuous analysis of global and regional climate model data, and regional and local downscaling products, with focus on seasonality and extremes, given the uncertainties that exist in the climate science, in the response of the regional systems, and the associated impacts to water resources and ecosystems.

 Parallel to restoration efforts, USACE has been collaborating with local sponsors to advance a series of coastal studies in South Florida.
-The South Atlantic Coastal Study is conducting the analyses of coastal risk and identifying initial measures that can address vulnerabilities to sustainably maintain or enhance current levels of coastal storm risk reduction.
-The Miami-Dade Back Bay Coastal Storm Risk Management Study also aims to promote resiliency and reduce the risk of coastal storm damage, exacerbated by combinations of sea level rise, saltwater intrusion, and climate change, through the implementation of structural, nonstructural, and natural and nature-based feature measures.
+The South Atlantic Coastal Study is conducting the analyses of coastal vulnerability to storms and sea level change and identifying initial measures that can sustainably maintain or enhance current levels of coastal storm risk reduction.
+The Miami-Dade Back Bay Coastal Storm Risk Management Study also aims to promote resiliency and reduce the risk of coastal storm damage, exacerbated by changed climate conditions, through the implementation of structural, nonstructural, and natural measures.

-In March 2019, the South Florida Water Management District, the local sponsor to the Central and Southern Florida Project, has signed an endorsement letter requesting USACE seek federal funding to initiate the C&SF Flood Resiliency Study, with the goal to address increasing flooding and other related risks due to changed conditions, including sea level rise, climate change, land development and population growth.
-Through coordinated efforts, USACE and partner agencies are ready to address sea level rise and other climate impacts in the region.
+In March 2019, the South Florida Water Management District, the local sponsor to the Central and Southern Florida Project, signed an endorsement letter requesting USACE seek federal funding to initiate the C&SF Flood Resiliency Study, with the goal to address increasing flooding and other related risks due to changed conditions, including sea level rise, climate change, land development and population growth.
+In addition, a dozen local stakeholders, business leaders and partner agencies, including the Southeast Florida Regional Climate Compact and its four-Counties and the Southeast Florida Planning Council, have demonstrated support for the study, and urged the U.S. Congress to fully fund this Study in the U.S. Army Corps of Engineers' (USACE) Fiscal Year (FY) 2021 Work Plan.
+Through coordinated efforts, USACE and partner agencies are ready to address sea level rise and related impacts in the region.